ChrisAU/CardinalHashMap/README.md

 ```

 ### Applications:
-Useful for navigating a board such as you would find in games like Scrabble, Chess, Checkers, etc
+Useful for navigating a game board like you might find in: Scrabble, Chess, Checkers, etc